mansona/lint-to-the-future/README.md

 # Lint to the Future 🚀

-LintToTheFuture is a modern way to progressively update your entire codebase to the latest best practices.
+LintToTheFuture (LTTF) is a modern way to progressively update your entire codebase to the latest best practices.
 It has a number of tools that work together to manage linting rules and provides a sustainable way to add new rules to existing codebases without slowing down your development

 ## Installation